How to Make Sure Your Roofing Business Is Profitable

 If you want to run a profitable roofing business, you need to account for your net profit margin too, which comes down to your decision as a business owner or manager.
 Some people want to make $20/h in profit, others want to make $100 and both are equally right in their own context.
 Depending on the type of job, the number of hours required, and who the customer is.

 From our experience dealing with hundreds of business owners, we’d hardly ever recommend setting prices according to the competition.
-You never know what kind of costs they have, whether they cut corners on quality or inspections, and, at the end of the day, you don’t want the sole reason for a customer hiring you to be the fact that you’re the cheapest around.
+You never know what costs they truly have, whether they cut corners on quality or inspections, and, at the end of the day, you don’t want the sole reason for a customer hiring you to be the fact that you’re the cheapest around.

-Keep in mind that even if you want to offer affordable services, that doesn’t have to mean cheap.
-After all, more often than not, the roof over a customer’s head isn’t something they’re looking to skimp on with work being done on the cheap: it nearly always means they’ll end up spending more in the long-run.
+After all, more often than not, the roof over a customer’s head isn’t something they’re looking to skimp on with work being done on the cheap: it nearly always means they’ll end up spending more in the long run.
 A great price is reasonable, fair, and sets an expectation for quality that you’re far more likely to deliver on.

 Be Your Own Top Salesman